mistermichaelll/CensusData.jl/README.md

 You should store this key in your Julia Environment if you'd like it to persist in all sessions.
 You can store this in your `startup.jl` for convenience, or you can alternatively use a package like [DotEnv](https://github.com/tecosaur/DotEnv.jl) and store it in a regular `.env` file.

-For single session use, you can get up going by using the `census_api_key()` function from this package, which will store your API key in the Julia environment.
+For single session use, you can get up and running by using the `census_api_key()` function from this package, which will store your API key in the Julia environment.

 ```julia
 using CensusData